 Early Qualifying Veteran Free Agent (Early Bird): Used for a free agent eligible for a salary of up to the greater of (a) 175 percent of the player's salary in the last season of his prior contract or (b) 108 percent of the average player salary for the prior season.
 The player had to play for the team for some or the entire prior two seasons, or changed teams by trade.

 Non-Qualifying Veteran Free Agent (Non-Bird): Used for a free agent who is neither a "Bird" nor an "Early Bird" player.
-He could sign up to (a) 120 percent of the player's salary in the last season of his prior contract, (b) 120 percent of the player's applicable minimum salary for the current season or, (c) if the player is a Restricted Free Agent, his qualifying offer amount.
+He can sign up to (a) 120 percent of the player's salary in the last season of his prior contract, (b) 120 percent of the player's applicable minimum salary for the current season or, (c) if the player is a Restricted Free Agent, his Qualifying Offer amount.

-Bi-Annual: Could be used to sign one or more players to contracts with first-year salaries totalling up to $2.08 million for 2010-11.
-Could be used only every other year.
+Bi-Annual: Can be used to sign one or more players to contracts with first-year salaries totalling up to $2.08 million for 2010-11.
+Can be used only every other year.

-Mid-Level Salary: Was used to sign one or more players to contracts with first-year salaries that provide for a total of up to 108 percent of the average player salary for the prior season.
+Mid-Level Salary: Can be used to sign one or more players to contracts with first-year salaries that provide for a total of up to 108 percent of the average player salary for the prior season.
 Set at $5.765 million for 2010-11.
-Could be used every year.
+Can be used every year.

-Rookie: Teams could sign their first-round Draft picks for up to 120 percent of the Rookie Salary Scale amount, as negotiated in the CBA.
+Rookie: Teams may sign their first-round Draft picks for up to 120 percent of the Rookie Salary Scale amount, as negotiated in the CBA.

-Minimum Salary: Teams could sign a player to a one-year or two-year contract at the applicable minimum salary determined by years of service.
+Minimum Salary: Teams may sign a player to a one-year or two-year contract at the applicable minimum salary determined by years of service.

-Disabled Player: Teams could replace a player who suffered a season-ending injury with one player making up to 50 percent of the injured player's current salary.
+Disabled Player: Teams may replace a player who suffers a season-ending injury with one player making up to 50 percent of the injured player's current salary.

-Traded Player: If a team traded a player's contract to another team, that team could replace the traded player with one or more players acquired by trade.
-Teams have up to one year to complete transaction to comply to the salary cap rules.
+Traded Player: If a team trades a player's contract to another team, that team can replace the traded player with one or more players acquired by trade.
+Teams have up to one year to complete transaction to comply to the Salary Cap rules.

 OTHER POINTS OF INTEREST

-In the last CBA, the maximum length on contracts between a team and its Bird free agents, or between a team that is extending rookie contracts, was six years.
-For the minimum salary exception or bi-annual exception, it was two years.
-Rookie contracts were two years, plus two one-year team options.
-All other contracts, including extensions, could be as long as five years.
+In the current CBA, the maximum length on contracts between a team and its Bird free agents, or between a team that is extending rookie contracts, is six years.
+For the minimum salary exception or bi-annual exception, it's two years.
+Rookie contracts are two years, plus two one-year team options.
+All other contracts, including extensions, can be as long as five years.

-The last agreement had an allowance for a player's annual salary to either increase or decrease, as negotiated on the contract's signing.
-Contracts with Bird or Early Bird players could be negotiated to be increased or decreased after the first year by up to 10.5 percent of first-year salary.
-For all other contracts, it was 8 percent in both directions.
+The current agreement has an allowance for a player's annual salary to either increase or decrease, as negotiated on the contract's signing.
+Contracts with Bird or Early Bird players can be negotiated to be increased or decreased after the first year by up to 10.5 percent of first-year salary.
+For all other contracts, it's 8 percent in both directions.